 Here comes the soapbox... 😩

 There is quite a bit of misinformation online suggesting that palm-rolling is better or healthier for locs than interlocking, but its clear that there are major biases in the loc industry.
 Most stylists prefer to offer palm-rolling and I can definitely understand why...
 The appointments are typically shorter, the stylist is able to multitask while the client is under the dryer, and the style looks more crisp👌🏾.
 But when the client shampoos their hair at home they have to choose whether to leave the roots as is, or time their wash day at the moment when they need maintenance.
-For clients who need their hair to look "a certain way" for work, or need to clean their scalp often due to severe dandruff and/or other conditions, may find it difficult to manage their hair with palm-rolling.
-For such clients interlocking may be a better solution.
+For clients who need their hair to look "a certain way" for work, or need to clean their scalp often due to severe dandruff and/or other conditions, it may be difficult to manage their hair with palm-rolling.
+For such clients interlocking is a better solution.
 The stylist should be informed and experienced in both methods, to give their clients the opportunity to choose which option works best for their unique case.

 I can admit that I do have a bias when it comes to loc maintenance.
 I prefer to do interlocking because it actually lasts for my clients.
-They can delay maintenance until their is newgrowth, and they are free to take care of their scalp without worrying about the roots coming undone.
+They can delay maintenance until there is newgrowth, and they are free to take care of their scalp without worrying about the roots coming undone.
 The decision to use one method over the other really just depends on the client's lifestyle and preference.
 Both methods are beneficial.

 For my client the decision to continue her loc journey with interlocking was simple.
 After the service was complete she was satisfied with the overall appearance of her roots, and decided to wear her locs down for the first time 🥰.
 Before leaving she booked her next appointment for maintenance with interlocking.
 I will see her in 6 weeks 🤗.